loopasam/jena-doc/README.md

-# Scripts for experiences on Jena documentation and website
+# Scripts for experiments on Jena documentation and website

 ## Checking out the current branch from source